mahsariyahi/iranian-fantasy-literature-metadata-dataset/CODEBOOK.md

 ## translator_fa

 **Description**
-Standardized Persian representation of the translator's name.
+Canonical Persian representation of the translator's name corresponding to translator_id.

 **Type**
 Text

 **Used in**
 - ifmd_master.csv
 - translated_works.csv